 A sophisticated area of knowledge applied in a sophisticated area of finance requires a perfect understanding of algorithms and the ability to build complex mathematical models.
 While some might argue that software development, in general, is not rocket science, AI and ML are quite literally applications of science in the software world.

-Utilizing Big data not only requires analysts that can extract useful information from large quantities of data, but also the underlying infrastructure that is able to store and process it.
-Those who can build or utilize large warehouses of data might see an increase in demand for their software development services.
-Cloud services have already proven their cost-effectiveness and reliability compared to in-house solutions and the growth of cloud-based servers and services in various forms will continue.
+Utilizing big data requires analysts to extract useful information from large quantities of data and the underlying infrastructure that can store and process it.
+Those who can build or utilize large data warehouses might see an increase in demand for their software development services.
+Cloud services have proven their cost-effectiveness and reliability compared to in-house solutions, and the growth of cloud-based servers and services in various forms will continue.

 Blockchain has been trending for a while, thanks to the popularity of cryptocurrencies.
 With the pending legislation and regulation, the technology itself is here to stay.
 Growing interest from countries, institutions, and individuals guarantees high demand for people who can understand blockchain technology.
 Since the nature of blockchain is constantly evolving, it is important not only to adapt and apply existing solutions, but also to come up with new ideas and applications of blockchain.

 Many fintech solutions are applied in customer-facing businesses.
 With a large and growing number of people using banking and other financial apps on their phones, proper user and customer experience is more important than ever, even for B2B transactions.
-UI/UX specialists contributed significantly to the adoption of historically inconvenient and convoluted banking apps by making them easier to use and more transparent, but there is still a long way to go.
+UI/UX specialists contributed significantly to adopting historically inconvenient and convoluted banking apps by making them easier and more transparent.
+However, there is still a long way to go.

-Cybercrime and financial fraud are growing, and the industry needs to prove to their customers that by using their technology, the data involved is secure and safe.
+Cybercrime and financial fraud are growing, and the industry needs to prove to its customers that the data involved is secure using their technology.
 Security is a cross-cutting concern in software development that affects everything from how the codebase of applications is stored to how customer data is stored in databases.
-In the financial world, security must also be proactive and predictive to detect even the slightest possibility of fraud or unusual activity.
-How it involves and depends on ML.
+Security must also be proactive and predictive to detect even the slightest possibility of fraud or unusual activity in the financial world how it involves and depends on ML.